In brief

 But no money changes hands during these activities, so you cannot assign a monetary value to them.
 Instead, they involve ‘Gifts of Time’ so we measure them via the seconds, minutes, and hours that clients give to engaging with your firm at different points along your client journey.

-In contrast, 3 lagging behavioral indicators will tell you whether your clients have bought, have stayed, and have bought more.
+In contrast, 3 lagging behavioral indicators will tell you whether your clients have bought, stayed, and bought more.
 Because they involve transfers of money, they are dollarizable, so they – and only they – will pay the bills.

-• Buying (sales conversion) – you can measure your effect on client buying behaviors through two sales conversion metrics: the percentage, first, of all the pitches that you won and, second, of RFP successes that you converted into wins.
+- Buying (sales conversion) – you can measure your effect on client buying behaviors through two sales conversion metrics: the percentage, first, of all the pitches that you won and, second, of RFP successes that you converted into wins.
 The first will tell you the strength of your sales capability and let you evaluate the performance of different salespeople.
 The second minus the first will show the value of your RFP process, which should be positive and exceed its own costs.

-• Staying (client tenure) – we measure client tenure through the average length in months of all your client relationships.
+- Staying (client tenure) – we measure client tenure through the average length in months of all your client relationships.
 It will show you how effectively your firm retains its largest source of revenue – existing clients.

-• Buying more (product-per-client) – the best way to retain a client is to deepen your relationship with them, and study after study has found that it will cost you materially less to sell to your existing clients than to win new ones.
+- Buying more (product-per-client) – the best way to retain a client is to deepen your relationship with them, and study after study has found that it will cost you materially less to sell to your existing clients than to win new ones.
 So, we measure relationship depth as being the average number of products per client.

 Extract valuable insights and make informed decisions